 Use your abilities and skills outdoors

-This training and subsequent Topanga Canyon Docent membership also provides participants with ongoing benefits such as seminars and educational workshops, hiking trips, field trips, and social connections and events.
-You’ll have the opportunity to attend our Spring Field Ecology Weekend, held at the group campsite at Malibu Creek State Park.
+This training and subsequent Topanga Canyon Docent membership also provides participants with ongoing benefits such as seminars and educational workshops, hiking trips, field trips, social connections, and social events.
+You also will have the opportunity to attend our Spring Field Ecology Weekend, which is held at the group campsite at Malibu Creek State Park.

-But most important, you’ll get an opportunity to contribute.
-You’ll discover the power of introducing people to the outdoors and to our parks, and the joy of sharing your love of nature.
+Most importantly, you will have an opportunity to contribute.
+You will discover the power of introducing people to the outdoors and to our parks, and the joy of sharing your love of nature.